GuintherKovalski/Meta-Learning/README.md

 For usage:

-1 - pip install -r requirements
+>1 - pip install -r requirements

-2 - let a file named series.csv in the directory.
-Note that we used 3 time series, so small modifications will be necessary for single time series.
+>2 - let a file named series.csv in the directory.
+Note that we used 3 time series, so small modifications will be  >necessary for single time series.

-3 - run
+>3 - run main.py

 WARNING, for a 160 sample time series, using DE for an LSTM archtecture optimizaiton tooks rough one week.